Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

 Small external magnetic fields will introduce a finite energy splitting between the valleys, leading to valley polarization.
 The Berry curvature of the occupied valley determines the orbital magnetization.
 When the magnetic field crosses zero, valley polarization and occupation are flipped, which causes a reversal of the Hall resistance.
-If the intrinsic orbital magnetization is antiparallel to the conventional magnetically induced Hall resistance, a sufficiently large field will suppress the intrinsic ordering, leading to the observed additional sign switch.
-However, if the system is prepared by sweeping the carrier density in the opposite direction, as shown in Figure~\ref{fig: figure4}\textbf{b}, the intrinsic orbital magnetization is already aligned with the external magnetic field, and the double sign switch vanishes, showing only conventional hysteresis.
+If the orbital magnetization is antiparallel to the magnetically induced Hall resistance, a sufficiently large field will suppress the spontaneous ordering, leading to the observed additional sign switch.
+However, if the system is prepared by sweeping the carrier density in the opposite direction, as shown in Figure~\ref{fig: figure4}\textbf{b}, the orbital magnetization is already aligned with the external magnetic field, and the double sign switch vanishes, showing only conventional hysteresis.

-\textbf{Discussion}\\ We demonstrated how the anomalous Hall resistance caused by intrinsic orbital magnetization in crystalline rhombohedral hexalayer graphene at low carrier densities under moderate electric displacement fields can be magnetoelectrically switched in a non-volatile fashion.
-The intrinsic magnetic ordering can be tuned both at zero magnetic field by changing the sweeping direction of (i) the induced carrier density and (ii) the electric displacement field.
-Additionally, if the carrier density and electric displacement field are fixed, the competition of magnetic orders can still be tuned by (iii) the application of a small perpendicular magnetic field.
+\textbf{Conclusion}\\ We have demonstrated robust switching of the anomalous Hall resistance arising from orbital magnetization in crystalline rhombohedral hexalayer graphene at low carrier densities and under moderate electric displacement fields.
+The observed magnetic ordering can be reversibly tuned at zero magnetic field by varying the sweeping direction of either (i) the induced carrier density or (ii) the electric displacement field.
+Furthermore, when both the carrier density and displacement field are fixed, the competition between magnetic orders can be continuously tuned through (iii) the application of a small perpendicular magnetic field.
 The direction-dependent switching behavior is well captured by Landau free-energy minimization with microscopic parameterization, which predicts first-order phase transitions between states of opposite valley polarization.
 This results in a bistable magnetic system that exhibits hysteretic reversals in the sign of the anomalous Hall resistance.
 Our findings enrich the phase diagram of crystalline multilayer rhombohedral graphene by demonstrating non-volatile switching between competing ground states driven by magnetoelectric coupling.
 They uncover the intricate interplay between the spin and valley degrees of freedom in correlated two-dimensional systems.